← A Beginary feature

 You've been meaning to finish the grant application for nine days.
 Every time you open the folder, the whole thing looms at once, so you close it again and the day moves on.
 There's nothing lazy in this.
 The task simply has no handle, and your attention keeps sliding off the flat surface of it.

 So you hand it to Beginary in the words you'd actually use: "finish the grant application."
-A short, ordered list comes back.
-The first line is lit and labeled "Start here."
-It reads "Open the doc and read the first section."
+A short list comes back, each step with a rough minute estimate and a note that the order is up to you.
+The first one reads "Open the doc and reread the brief."
+Two minutes.
 Not write it.
 Not finish it.
-Just read one section.
-That's small enough that the wall isn't there anymore.
+Just reread the brief.
 You tap the button, and for the first time in nine days, you've begun.
 The rest of the list can wait.
 Beginning was the whole point.

 Not just a subtask list

 A plain subtask or checklist feature leaves the hard part with you.
 You still have to break the task down yourself, and then you're staring at a wall of empty checkboxes, each one quietly asking to be figured out.
 AI Breakdown does the decomposition instead.
-Rather than a blank list to fill, you get a short one that's already written and ordered, with a single step lit up.
-One doorway to walk through, not a plan to build before you can move.
+Rather than a blank list to fill, you get a short one that's already written and ordered, with a rough minute estimate on each step and no wrong place to begin.
+A doorway to walk through, not a plan to build before you can move.

 Common questions